TheRealSaiTama/SimpleHTML/README.md

 15. **ExpenseTracker**: An application to track and categorize expenses.
 16. **GitHubProfileViewer**: A tool to view GitHub profile information.
 17. **ImageSlider**: A slider component to display multiple images interactively.
+18. **ImageGridLayout**: A project to practice CSS Grid Layout, creating responsive and visually appealing image grids. <!-- New Project -->

 All projects are built with pure HTML, CSS, and JavaScript (where applicable) and serve as learning resources for aspiring web developers.